RunHannah/discogs/README.md

 ## Features

-- **Search by Artist, Release Title, or Genre**: Search for music releases by different criteria.
+- **Search**: Search for music by artist, album, genre, year, track, format, etc.
 - **Results Display**: View a list of search results.
 - **Detailed Release View**: Click on an item to view more details, including track listings.
 - **Pagination**: Navigate through multiple pages of results.